 Dr. Westphal is a Founder and Partner of Longwood Fund, which founds and invests in medical companies.
-Dr. Westphal currently serves as the co-founder, former CEO, and Executive Chairman of Verastem (NASDAQ: VSTM), a Longwood portfolio company.
+Dr. Westphal currently serves as the co-founder, CEO and Chairman of Longwood portfolio company FlexPharma and co-founder, former CEO, and Executive Chairman of Longwood portfolio company Verastem (NASDAQ: VSTM).
 Dr. Westphal also co-founded Longwood portfolio companies Alnara Pharmaceuticals (acquired by Eli Lilly in 2010), and OvaScience (NASDAQ: OVAS), where he also serves on the Board of Directors.
 In addition, he co-founded Sirtris in 2004 (NASDAQ: SIRT; acquired by GSK), and served as CEO until 2010.
 Dr. Westphal previously served as co-founder/CEO of Alnylam Pharmaceuticals (NASDAQ: ALNY), Acceleron Pharmaceuticals (NASDAQ: XLRN) and Momenta Pharmaceuticals (NASDAQ: MNTA).
 Companies founded by Dr. Westphal have invented important drugs, including the largest-selling heparin in the US, and several experimental medicines: for cystic fibrosis (phase 3), for currently incurable cancers (phase 2), and for serious inflammatory disorders (phase 2).
 In addition, these companies have created substantial shareholder value and aggregate market capitalizations (sustained) of over $6 billion.
 Dr. Westphal serves on the Board of Fellows of Harvard Medical School, and the Board of Overseers of the Boston Symphony Orchestra.
 He earned his M.D. from Harvard Medical School and Ph.D. in genetics from Harvard University and he graduated with a B.A. summa cum laude and Phi Beta Kappa from Columbia University.
 Dr. Westphal has been the lead or senior author on several patent applications and scientific papers in leading journals such as Cell, Nature and Nature Genetics.
-Dr. Westphal has been featured in the media, including on ‘60 Minutes’, CNN, an ABC News Special hosted by Barbara Walters, and as the subject of a Fortune cover article
+Dr. Westphal has been featured in the media, including on ‘60 Minutes’, CNN, an ABC News Special hosted by Barbara Walters, and as the subject of a Fortune cover article.

 Dr. Horobin has 30 years of pharmaceutical drug development experience and has overseen the development or commercial launch of 10 novel drugs.
 As President of Syndax Pharmaceuticals Dr. Horobin designed and implemented the phase 2 clinical development of Entinostat in metastatic breast and lung cancer.
 Entinostat has been awarded “Breakthrough” designation by the FDA.
 Formerly VP, Oncology at Rhone-Poulenc Rorer (now Sanofi, NYSE: SNY), COO of CombinatoRx (NASDAQ: CRXX, now ZLCS) and EVP at EntreMed with experience spanning clinical development, marketing, and general management in both public and private companies.
 Dr. Horobin was VP, Oncology at Rhone-Poulenc Rorer (now Sanofi, NYSE: SNY) where she led the global oncology business, including the successful global launch of Taxotere® (docetaxel) in breast cancer and Campto/Camptosar® (CPT11) for colorectal cancer.
 Dr. Horobin also led a successful joint venture with Chugai to launch Granocyte® (lenograstim).
 Previously, Dr. Horobin played significant leadership roles in the approvals of Lovenox®, Celectol®, Augmentin®, Timentin®, temocillin, Bactroban® and Relafen®/Reliflex®.
 Dr. Horobin received her medical degree from the University of Manchester, England.
 While in clinical practice she gained membership to the Royal College of General Practitioners in the United Kingdom and holds a diploma of pharmaceutical medicine from the Royal College of Physicians in the United Kingdom.